walcht/CGNvim/README.md

     }
     ```

 3. restart Neovim.
+Check `:ConformInfo` and see if your formatter is ready.
+Otherwise
-Check `:Mason` to see if your formatter is installed.
+check `:Mason` to see if your formatter is installed.
 Try  to open a file with the right extension and format it (either by
 format on write using `:w`, or using `:lua require("conform").format({ async = true }))`